Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Introduction

 Learning high quality model representations from limited labeled data is a problem that deep learning has not yet overcome.
 Although there have been much progress in this area, the vast majority of published deep learning algorithms need to be trained with large labeled data volumes in order to perform well.
 The applications for semi-supervised learning are numerous because in many domains, unlabeled data is plentiful yet high quality labeled data is scarce.
 Data labeling remains a task that is time consuming, expensive and error prone.
 As such, methods to reduce the need for manually labeled data may be impactful.

 Semi-supervised learning becomes particularly challenging when the labeled data volumes are very small relative to the unlabeled volumes.
-In this case, many methods, especially pseudoloabel techniques are susceptible to confounding errors, in which the model at first learns some bias due to the small and inadequate labeled sample, and then proceeds to pseudolabel some of the data incorrectly with high confidence, and then proceeds to retrain treating incorrect pseudolabels as real labels thereby reinforcing it’s prior bias.
+In this case, many methods, especially pseudolabel techniques are susceptible to confounding errors, in which the model at first learns some bias due to the small and inadequate labeled sample, and then proceeds to pseudolabel some of the data incorrectly with high confidence, and then proceeds to retrain treating incorrect pseudolabels as real labels thereby reinforcing its prior bias.
 This confounding bias can prevent a pseudolabel learning algorithm from achieving acceptable performance.
-If the initial labeled sample is sufficiently large and representative, these confounding errors are typically less problematic.
-But as we decrease the labeled sample size, this confounding bias becomes more and more of a concern.